nfroidure/whook/packages/whook/README.md

 `whook` allows you to create REST web services by providing its ingredients and the recipe to make it work altogether.

-The recipe is your Open API (OAS3) definition while ingredients are handlers, wrappers, services, commands and their configuration.
+The recipe is your Open API (version 3.1) definition while ingredients are handlers, wrappers, services, commands and their configuration.

 ## Quick start